memfault/interrupt/_drafts/profiling-firmware-on-cortex-m.md

 <!-- excerpt start -->
 In this post, we explore different techniques that can be used to profile firmware applications running on ARM Cortex-M microcontrollers.
-We start with a naive debugger-based sampling method, and eventually discover ITM, DWT cycle counters, and more!
+To profile our Mandelbrot application on STM32, we start with a naive debugger-based sampling method, and eventually discover ITM, DWT cycle counters, and more!
 <!-- excerpt end -->